 Once your fur baby has seen the vet and received the necessary treatment, you’ll be able to care for his sprain at home.
 Home treatment for a doggie sprain can involve:

-- Application of cold (ice packs) or heat (as directed by the vet).
+- Application of cold (ice packs) or heat as directed by the vet.

 - Massage of the painful area can also help make your pup feel better.
+Only do this if you have been instructed to do so by your veterinarian.

 The most important thing to remember is that while the injury is healing, your canine companion will need to live a quieter life.
 Otherwise, he could re-injure the sprained area, which could lead to even more serious damage.
-It’s very important to follow all the directions and advise from your vet on how to care for your dog once he’s home.
+It’s very important to follow all the directions and advice from your vet on how to care for your dog once he’s home.

 Dog Leg Pain Home Remedies